mabrikado/mabrikado/README.md

 ---

 ## 🔥 About Me

-I am a final-year Software Development student at WeThinkCode_, with a strong foundation in programming fundamentals, agile development, teamwork, and web technologies.
+I am a final-year Software Development student at **WeThinkCode_**, with a strong foundation in programming fundamentals, agile development, teamwork, and web technologies.

 Problem-solving is my favorite aspect of software development — I enjoy breaking down complex requirements into manageable steps and iterating towards effective solutions.

 I also find value in creating and maintaining libraries that other developers can use.
-My focus is on simplicity, clarity, and reusability to support efficient development practices and foster collaboration within the developer community.
+My focus is on **simplicity**, **clarity**, and **reusability** to support efficient development practices and foster collaboration within the developer community.

 Additionally, I have been working on **Sakhi Construction** and **SheshaPay**, projects that demonstrate both my backend and frontend development capabilities using modern web technologies.